raystack/optimus/README.md

 <p align="center" style="margin-top:30px"><img src="./docs/static/img/optimus.svg" /></p>

 ## Key Features

 Discover why users choose Optimus as their main data transformation tool.

-* **Warehouse management:** Optimus allows you to create and manage your data warehouse tables and views through YAML based configuration.
+- **Warehouse management:** Optimus allows you to create and manage your data warehouse tables and views through YAML based configuration.
-* **Scheduling:** Optimus provides an easy way to schedule your SQL transformation through a YAML based configuration.
+- **Scheduling:** Optimus provides an easy way to schedule your SQL transformation through a YAML based configuration.
-* **Automatic dependency resolution:** Optimus parses your data transformation queries and builds a dependency graphs automaticaly instead of users defining their source and taget dependencies in DAGs.
+- **Automatic dependency resolution:** Optimus parses your data transformation queries and builds a dependency graphs automaticaly instead of users defining their source and taget dependencies in DAGs.
-* **Dry runs:** Before SQL query is scheduled for transformation, during deployment query will be dry-run to make sure it passes basic sanity checks.
+- **Dry runs:** Before SQL query is scheduled for transformation, during deployment query will be dry-run to make sure it passes basic sanity checks.
-* **Powerful templating:** Optimus provides query compile time templating with variables, loop, if statements, macros, etc for allowing users to write complex tranformation logic.
+- **Powerful templating:** Optimus provides query compile time templating with variables, loop, if statements, macros, etc for allowing users to write complex tranformation logic.
-* **Cross tenant dependency:** Optimus is a multi-tenant service, if there are two tenants registered, serviceA and serviceB then service B can write queries eferencing serviceA as source and Optimus will handle this dependency as well.
+- **Cross tenant dependency:** Optimus is a multi-tenant service, if there are two tenants registered, serviceA and serviceB then service B can write queries referencing serviceA as source and Optimus will handle this dependency as well.
-* **Hooks:** Optimus provides hooks for post tranformation logic. e,g.
+- **Hooks:** Optimus provides hooks for post tranformation logic. e,g.
 You can sink BigQuery tables to Kafka.
-* **Extensibility:** Optimus support Python transformation and allows for writing custom plugins.
+- **Extensibility:** Optimus support Python transformation and allows for writing custom plugins.
-* **Workflows:** Optimus provides industry proven workflows using git based specification management and REST/GRPC based specification management for data warehouse management.
+- **Workflows:** Optimus provides industry proven workflows using git based specification management and REST/GRPC based specification management for data warehouse management.

 ## Usage